anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ### Addressing Scheme Enhancements {#addressing}

-BRSKI-AE provides generalizations to the addressing scheme defined in BRSKI {{RFC8995}} to accommodate the handling of authenticated self-contained objects for certification requests.
-As this is supported by various enrollment protocols, they can be directly employed (see also {{exist_prot}}).
+BRSKI-AE provides generalizations to the addressing scheme defined in BRSKI {{RFC8995}} to accommodate alternative enrollment protocols that use authenticated self-contained objects for certification requests.
+As this is supported by various existing enrollment protocols, they can be directly employed (see also {{exist_prot}}).

 The addressing scheme in BRSKI for client certificate request and CA certificate distribution function during the enrollment uses